You might be wondering what a HIAB is

 Here we outline the factors that influence HIAB hire cost within the UK haulage industry.

 With about 15 years of experience, Phelan Haulage provides a specialist crane hire service throughout the UK and Ireland.
 We cover all aspects of road haulage, specialising in hydraulic truck-mounted high reach, heavy load HIAB crane hire and abnormal loads transport.

 Located in the North East of England, we serve the surrounding areas of Gateshead, Newcastle, North and South Tyneside, Sunderland, Durham and Middlesbrough daily with quick response to the entire United Kingdom and Ireland.

 All of our operatives are fully insured as well as ALLMI lorry trained and accredited.
-We use our new Volvo trucks and Cormach/Palfinger hydraulic power lift cranes to get the job done safely and efficiently.
+We use our new Volvo trucks and Cormach/Fassi hydraulic power lift cranes to get the job done safely and efficiently.
 We will ensure that your products arrive at their destination both safely and on time no matter however diverse your requirements.

 Need Lorry mounted crane hire?

 Need a transport company to provide a mobile crane or HIAB hire?
 The search is over – Get in touch by email or call us today!
 For all of your transport and lift equipment needs.

 ALLMI TRAINED – WHAT DOES THAT MEAN?

 The Association of Lorry Loader Manufacturers and Importers (ALLMI) was founded in 1978 at the request of the Health and Safety Executive, and it remains today as the UK’s only Trade Association devoted exclusively to the lorry loader industry.